 To view the details of an asset

-- Navigate to ENVIRONMENT > ASSETS.
+- Go to Environment > Assets.

 - Select Full Details.

-On the upper left side of the page, you see the name and IP address, along with other fields that describe the particular assetAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers..
+In the upper left side of the page, you see the name and IP address, along with other fields that describe the particular assetAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers..

 On the right, you see the status summary for your asset.
-It displays the total number of alarmsAlarms provide notification of an event or sequence of events that require attention or investigation., eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall., vulnerabilities, and configuration issuesAn identified configuration of software deployed, or features of software in use, which is known to be insecure..
+It displays the total number of alarmsAlarms provide notification of an event or sequence of events that require attention or investigation., eventsAny traffic or data exchange detected by AlienVault products through a Sensor, or through external devices such as a firewall., vulnerabilities, and configuration issuesAn identified configuration of software that is deployed, or features of software that is in use, which is known to be insecure..
 The circle can display in orange (for alarms and configuration issues), blue for events, and red for vulnerabilities.
 The number inside each circle indicates the number of alarms, events, vulnerabilities, and configuration issues for the asset.
-You can click on each circle to explore the information of each one.
+You can click each circle to explore the information of each one.